Learn how super works

 Your employer has to pay it

-If you earn more than $450 per month with one employer, they have to pay 9.5% of your wage into your super account.
+Your employer has to pay 10.5% of your wage into your super account.

 In some cases you can access super early.
 But that's only if you have a good reason like financial hardship, compassionate grounds or medical illness.

 Your money is handed to a superannuation fund to invest it on your behalf.
 Their job is to do what’s best for you to build up your money for your retirement.
 Below are the four areas that a super fund may invest your money.